2 min read

 While this might sound ideal, these claims start to fall apart upon closer inspection:

-- Stacks in disguise: Most “platforms” are actually just stacks of tools that have been bundled together and sold under a complicated pricing model that nobody can figure out.
-The result is that you still need a large team of highly-skilled data professionals that specialize in using each tool within the stack (sorry, the "platform"), and you're still dealing with high training costs and siloed knowledge within your organization.
+- Stacks in disguise: Most “platforms” are actually just stacks of tools that have been bundled together and sold under an unnecessarily complicated pricing model.
+The result is that you still need a large team of highly-skilled data professionals that specialize in using each tool within the stack, and you're still dealing with high training costs and siloed knowledge within your organization.

 - Stitched together like Frankenstein’s monster: Since it's a "platform", you'd expect a simple, clean user interface, right?
 Instead, you get chaos.
 Yes, all the tools have been bundled together and sold by the same vendor, but they’re often collected through acquisitions, and it ends up just being a big, ugly mess of incompatible code that has been haphazardly stitched together into a “platform”.